IGAWorksDev/dfinery-android-sdk/docs/en/push_notification.md

 ## Setting up a notification channel in Dfinery
 ### Create a notification channel
 Starting with Android 8.0, you need to create a notification channel to receive notifications.
-Please create a notification channel by referring to the instructions in [Documentation](https://developer.android.com/training/notify-user/channels) provided by Android and [Follow along on creating a notification channel](#follow-along-on-creating-a-notification-channel) .
+Please create a notification channel by referring to the instructions in [Create and manage notification channels](https://developer.android.com/training/notify-user/channels) provided by Android and [Follow along on creating a notification channel](#follow-along-on-creating-a-notification-channel).

 > [!WARNING]
 > Once created, the setting information for the notification channel is not changed through code, except for information such as name and description.
 Also, please note that the settings information for notification channels can be changed by the user.